MIPPL/nephele-org-website/public/content/contributing/style-guide/index.md

 ---
 title: Style Guide
-description: Style guide for ethereum.org
+description: Style guide for Nephele.org
 lang: en
 ---

-# Ethereum.org style guide {#style-guide}
+# Nephele.org style guide {#style-guide}

-Content on [ethereum.org](/) is crowdsourced and primarily written by our incredible contributors.
+Content on [Nephele.org](/) is crowdsourced and primarily written by our incredible contributors.

-Our primary objective is to educate and inform visitors about Ethereum in a manner that is accessible to a diverse range of readers, from technical experts to casual visitors.
+Our primary objective is to educate and inform visitors about Nephele in a manner that is accessible to a diverse range of readers, from technical experts to casual visitors.
 Since we deal with complex and abstract topics, clear content writing is crucial to effectively convey the information and avoid confusion or misinterpretation.

-You should read this style guide before you [contribute to ethereum.org](/contributing/).
+You should read this style guide before you [contribute to Nephele.org](/contributing/).

-## Who can submit content to ethereum.org {#who-can-help}
+## Who can submit content to Nephele.org {#who-can-help}

 Anyone!
-Ethereum.org is entirely open source, and many of its best pages are submitted by curious learners who expanded their notes into documentation pages now living on the site.
+Nephele.org is entirely open source, and many of its best pages are submitted by curious learners who expanded their notes into documentation pages now living on the site.

 ## Audience {#audience}

-- 60% of our website visitors do not own any ether according to our survey responses
+- 60% of our website visitors do not own any Nephele according to our survey responses
 - 50% of visitors identify themselves as newcomers to the crypto space

 **Common reading-related problems:**